evalece/RAG/README.md

         - Implement Semantic Cache, reference GPTCache [1]
         - Similar Approach: REALM by Google [1]
     - Observation of RAG during training and testing
-        - Learning off means model do not learn from the operation for retrival
+        - Learning off means model do not learn from the operation for retrieval
-        -  (Learning off on generation+document sets*) Logit RAG in pipeline to produce model confidence on each retrival and response.
+        -  (Learning off on generation+document sets*) Logit RAG in pipeline to produce model confidence on each retrieval and response.
         - Store learning + toggle feature to run the model with and without learning on
-            - retrival
+            - retrieval
             - decoder backprop (for later)
         - Stat tracking (i.e., recall, precision, confidence etc )

-*In Logit-Based RAG, generator and retriver output gets map to a softmax tensor, representing probabilities.
+*In Logit-Based RAG, generator and retrieval output gets map to a softmax tensor, representing probabilities.
 In our case, we do not wish to combine generator output to train RAG. -- check if confidence LLM exists, if not, calculating it.

 ## Reference